-A tangy blackberry tomato ketchup with just enough sweetness and a hint of heat.
+A tangy homemade blackberry tomato ketchup with just enough sweetness and a hint of heat made with fresh tomatoes and summer blackberries.
 Especially amazing with sweet potato fries, but also so many other things.

 These savory plum and goat cheese tarts are a great summer appetizer, including a spiced plum jam swirled with mild, whipped goat cheese blend in a nutty pastry case.
 Beautifully highlighted by a bit of mint and a drizzle of aromatic olive oil.

 A white nectarine salsa with a subtle sweetness, earthy flavours and just a hint of spice.
 Excellent with fresh tortilla chips or served on chicken or fish.